800 pound butter sculpture unveiled at New York State Fair – KION546

 Click here for updates on this story

-SYRACUSE, New York (CBS New York Team) — The official butter sculpture of the 2022 New York State Fair has been unveiled.
+SYRACUSE, New York (WCBS) — The official butter sculpture of the 2022 New York State Fair has been unveiled.

 It was made using 800 pounds of butter.